Gobind147/Gobind147/README.md

 <img align='right' src="https://c.tenor.com/2uyENRmiUt0AAAAC/coding.gif" width="230">

-- 🔭 I’m currently working on my Portfolio website.
+- 🔭 I’m currently working on my new project.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning React and Typescript.
 - 👯 I’m looking to collaborate on Frontend web development projects.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Frontend or any tech related stuff.